French frigate Preneuse (1794)

-The Preneuse was a 44-gun frigate of the French Navy, lead ship of her class, designed by Raymond-Antoine Haran and built at Rochefort.
-She served as a commerce raider at Île de France.
+Preneuse was a 44-gun Preneuse-class frigate of the French Navy.
+The lead ship of her class, she was designed by the shipwright Raymond-Antoine Haran and built at Rochefort.
+During the French Revolutionary Wars, Preneuse served as a commerce raider at the colony of Isle de France until she was destroyed at the Battle of Port Louis in 1799.